What is arthritis?

 How long will my new shoulder last?

-The length of time that a shoulder implant lasts varies for each patient and depends on his or her age, weight, activity level and medical condition.
+The length of time a shoulder implant lasts varies for each patient and depends on a person’s age, weight, activity level and medical conditions.
 A total joint implant is a medical device subject to wear that may lead to failure.
 While it is important to follow all of your surgeon’s recommendations after surgery, there is no guarantee that your implant will last for a certain length of time.